Avalanche dog rescue simulation – video

-- Consider preventative measure
+- Consider preventative measure.

-- Analyze transceiver functions
+- Understand transceiver functions.

-- Apply search and rescue techniques
+- Apply search and rescue techniques.

-- Identify post-incident considerations
+- Identify post-incident considerations.

-Have you previously taken an avalanche course previously and feel in need of an update or refresher course?
+Have you previously taken an avalanche course and feel in need of an update or refresher course?
 New to the backcountry/off-piste skiing and not sure of what avalanche safety is all about?
 Not sure of what you think you know or don’t know about travel in avalanche terrain?
 There is an excellent online resource that is available for you.
 Highly recommended and covers the following topics:

-- Avalanche types and formation
+- Avalanche formation